 We perform detailed valuations of our debt and equity investments for which market quotations are not readily available or are deemed not to represent fair value of the investments.
-We typically use two different valuation techniques.
-The first valuation technique is an analysis of the enterprise value, or EV, of the portfolio company.
+We typically use three different valuation techniques.
+The first valuation technique is the transaction precedent approach, which utilizes recent or expected future transactions of the investment to determine fair value, to the extent applicable.
+The second valuation technique is an analysis of the enterprise value, or EV, of the portfolio company.
 EV means the entire value of the portfolio company to a market participant, including the sum of the values of debt and equity securities used to capitalize the enterprise at a point in time.
-The primary method for determining EV uses a multiple analysis whereby appropriate multiples are applied to the portfolio company's EBITDA.
-EBITDA multiples are typically determined based upon review of market comparable transactions and publicly traded comparable companies, if any.
-We may also employ other valuation multiples to determine EV, such as revenues.
-The second method for determining EV uses a discounted cash flow analysis whereby future expected cash flows of the portfolio company are discounted to determine a present value using estimated discount rates (typically a weighted average cost of capital based on costs of debt and equity consistent with current market conditions).
 The EV analysis is typically performed to determine the value of equity investments, to determine if there is credit impairment for debt investments and to determine the value for debt investments that we are deemed to control under the 1940 Act.
-If debt investments are credit impaired, an EV analysis may be used to value such debt investments; however, in addition to the methods outlined above, other alternative methods such as an asset liquidation model, expected recovery model or a recent observable or pending transaction may be utilized to estimate EV.
-The second valuation technique is a bond yield approach, which is typically performed for non-credit impaired debt investments.
-To determine fair value using a bond yield approach, a current price is imputed for the investment based upon an assessment of the expected market yield for a similarly structured investment with a similar level of risk.
-In the bond yield approach, we consider the current contractual interest rate, the capital structure and other terms of the investment relative to risk of the company and the specific investment.
+To estimate the enterprise value of a portfolio company, the Investment Adviser analyzes various factors including, but not limited to, the portfolio company's historical and projected financial results, macroeconomic impacts on the company, and competitive dynamics in the company's industry.
+The Investment Adviser also utilizes some or all of the following information based on the individual circumstances of the portfolio company in order to reach its estimate of a portfolio company's enterprise value, including: (i) valuations of comparable public companies, (ii) recent sales of private and public comparable companies in similar industries or having similar business or earnings characteristics, (iii) purchase price multiples as a multiple of their earnings or cash flow, (iv) the portfolio company's ability to meet its forecasts and its business prospects, (v) a discounted cash flow analysis whereby future expected cash flows of the portfolio company are discounted to determine a present value using estimated discount rates (typically a weighted average cost of capital based on costs of debt and equity consistent with current market conditions), (vi) estimated liquidation or collateral value of the portfolio company's assets and (vii) offers from third parties to buy the portfolio company.
+We may probability weight potential sale outcomes with respect to a portfolio company due to the uncertainty that exists as of the valuation date.
+The third valuation technique is a market yield approach, which is typically performed for non-credit impaired debt investments.
+To determine fair value using a market yield approach, a current price is imputed for the investment based upon an assessment of the expected market yield for a similarly structured investment with a similar level of risk.
+In the market yield approach, we consider the current contractual interest rate, the capital structure and other terms of the investment relative to risk of the company and the specific investment.
 A key determinant of risk, among other things, is the leverage through the investment relative to the EV of the portfolio company.
 As debt investments held by us are substantially illiquid with no active transaction market, we depend on primary market data, including newly funded transactions and industry specific market movements, as well as secondary market data with respect to high yield debt instruments and syndicated loans, as inputs in determining the appropriate market yield, as applicable.

 In accordance with ASC 820-10, certain investments that qualify as investment companies in accordance with ASC 946 may be valued using net asset value as a practical expedient for fair value.
+Consistent with FASB guidance under ASC 820, these investments are excluded from the hierarchical levels.